cfw-guide/ios.cfw.guide/docs/en_US/guides/faq.md

 ### What can I do once jailbroken?

 - Gain full access to your device's OS
-- Get access to a package manager, such as Sileo
+- Get access to a package manager, such as Sileo or Zebra
 - Install themes to change the look and feel of your device
 - Install tweaks to change how iOS behaves